JoshAaronLevy/gitquick/README.md

-# gitquick - Git Add, Commit, and Push at once
+# gitquick - Git Add, Commit, and Push at Once

 ## TOC